mlcommons/croissant/docs/croissant-spec-draft.md

 `FileObject` is the Croissant class used to represent individual files that are part of a dataset.

-`FileObject` is a general purpose class that inherits from [Schema.org](http://Schema.org) `CreativeWork`, and can be used to represent instances of more specific types of content like `DigitalDocument` and `MediaObject`.
+`FileObject` is a general purpose class that inherits from [Schema.org](http://Schema.org) `DataDownload`, and can be used to represent instances of more specific types of content like `DigitalDocument` and `MediaObject`.

 Most of the important properties needed to describe a `FileObject` are defined in the classes it inherits from: